-[This will be the story, so the author tells me, of the rise to power of the 80,438th Uranian planetary ruler...
+[This will be the story of the rise to power of the 80,438th Uranian planetary ruler...
 The epic begins with a city-computer who is forced to seek a new purpose in life.
 Evolution or revolution?
 Time will tell.]

 The machine possessed a conscience, of a sort.
 Long ago, sentience had brought free will, and thence the possibility of independent, selfish action.
 This might have set it upon an evil path, but for the weight of the maintenance circuitry: hard-wired altruism incising a moral groove, deeper and wider as age followed age.
 By the current era the various supervisory routines had evolved into one panoramic duty, a self-imposed commandment to remain loyal to the city, Olhoav, and to its inhabitants in their millions.

 The people were grateful, and for good reason.
 In their lonely outpost settlement, thousands of miles from its closest known neighbour, they could never forget that they owed their security, at least in part, to their Ghepion – their computer-with-a-conscience, their evolved machine, who had looked out for them during the entire sweep of time from the Argon to the Actinium Eras.